9 Sustainable Linen Clothing Brands for Summer 2026

 This natural fabric will keep you cool in the summer thanks to its breathability and moisture-wicking powers, but also brings effortless style to your wardrobe – think flowing dresses and breezy tops that scream ‘European Summer.’

-But before we start name-dropping brands with twirl-worthy linen dresses, work-approved shirts, and lightweight linen trousers, let’s take a quickl look at the benefits of linen fabric, share some care tips and help you decide which type of linen you should look for.
+But before we start name-dropping brands with twirl-worthy linen dresses, work-approved shirts, and lightweight linen trousers, let’s take a quick look at the benefits of linen fabric, share some care tips and help you decide which type of linen you should look for.

 Organic linen clothing from the flax plant https://unsplash.com/photos/lcS1SSKokeE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink